Penanggalan

 The penanggalan or penanggal is a nocturnal vampiric entity from Malay ghost myths.
 It takes the form of a floating disembodied woman's head, with its organs and entrails trailing from its neck.
 From afar, the penanggalan is said to twinkle like a ball of flame, similar to the will-o'-the-wisp phenomenon.

 The penanggalan belongs to a constellation of similar mythological entities that can be found under different names across different regions of Southeast Asia; these regional variations all share in common that they are characterized by a disembodied head of a woman, with organs and innards hanging from its neck.
 Alongside the penanggalan, there is the Ahp (អាប) in Cambodia; the Kasu (ກະສື, /lo/) in Laos; the Krasue (กระสือ, /th/) in Thailand and much of Southeast Asia; the Kuyang (/id/), Leyak (/id/); the hantu polong of the Temuan; the Ma lai (ma lai) in Vietnam; and the Manananggal in the Philippines.

 The name penanggalan derives from the word tanggal, meaning "to remove or take off", because its form is that of a floating disembodied woman's head, with its organs and entrails trailing from its neck.

 Though commonly referred to in its native languages as a ghost, the penanggalan cannot be readily classified as a classical undead being.
 Rather, it is a witch that developed the ability to take such a form through meditation in a vat of vinegar.
 The creature is, for all intents and purposes, a living human being during daytime or at any time when it does not detach itself from its body.
 The penanggalan often hunts at night for menstruation/blood from birth.
-It also hunts for pregnant women and young children.
+It also hunts for pregnant women and young boys.